Dalas121/Heir_2_The_Throne/README.md

 - map needs to work properly even if Konrad comes from the north!
 - need to handle when konrad's just finished this scenario and li'sar tries to pass through

 //--------------------
-// PHASE 2 (SEEKING THE SCEPTRE)
+// AREA 3 (NORTHLANDS)
 //--------------------
 S22 Outskirts of Glamdrol (unassigned)
-- TBD difficulty, Rewards: varies
+- TBD difficulty, Rewards: companion Ghupu’e, Low carryover
-	- if you side with dwarves: Dwarvish Ulfserker, Dwarvish Thunderer
-	- if you side with orcs:    Shop (sell veterans, hire single-scenario orcish mercenaries, purchase orcish catapults) (ensure you can't sell catapults)
-- battle involves fighting against orcish catapults (units with a true ranged attack)
+- possibly, battle involves fighting against orcish catapults (units with a true ranged attack)
-- orcs vs dwarves.
-You choose which side to ally with.
-Include some ambiguity; Dwarves shouldn't be the obviously "correct" side.
-	- perhaps orcs paid dwarves to build catapults.
-Dwarves claim they didn't get paid; orcs claim they did
-	- if the player recruits/recalls dwarves but fights against dwarves, we need some special voicelines related to this.
-Maybe "Surghan mercenaries", calling back to Sceptre of Fire
+- Maybe multiple orcish clans are fighting for control of Glamdrol?
+- Ghupu’e is prisoner, and you need to free him?

 S23 Northern Winter (unassigned)
-- TBD difficulty, Rewards: companion Chantal
+- TBD difficulty, Rewards: companion Elrian, No carryover
-- perhaps she's frozen in ice?
-And this yields some insight into her personality changes since Deoran's death? (really she didn't have much of a personality at all before)
-- need to rename this, since it may not actually be winter.
-But keep the "terrain turns to snow" mechanic, and add to it
+- keep the name, but include an explanation if it's not actually winter.
+And keep the "terrain turns to snow" mechanic, and add to it
-- fight against wild animals who've been driven to starvation/madness from the cold
-	- while also dealing with harmful environmental effects
+- fight against wild animals; Elrian needs various ingredients to prepare her concoctions.
+Each objective gives Elrian a new ability/attack (until she has all of her normal stuff)
+- harmful environmental effects that need to be dealt with.
+Probably either global or something like "get slowed if you stand on a snow hex"

-S24a something wesmere, part 1 (unassigned)
+S24 something wesmere (unassigned)
 - TBD difficulty.
-Rewards: companion Kalenz
-- needs to make sense even if we did part 2 first

-S24b something wesmere, part 2 (unassigned)
-- TBD difficulty.
-Rewards: Elvish Shamans
+Rewards: Elvish Shamans -OR- Chantal
-- overworld: ensure we can leave the area after completing part 2, even if we didn't do part 1 beforehand

 S26 Dwarven Doors (unassigned)
-- TBD difficulty, Rewards: feel good about yourself at night
+- TBD difficulty, Rewards: Peasant, Woodsman, High carryover
 - free as many slaves as you can, and evacuate them into the underground
 	- make a point of saying that this may not be as useful militarily as other scenarios would be, but it's the morally right thing to do
 	- include some kind of bonus and/or callback to this near the end of the game.
 Maybe you get a "good ending", or someting like that